rugbyprof/5303-Adv-Database/04b-MongoDB-Intro.md

 ### CRUD

 CRUD is an acronym that stands for:  `C`reate, `R`ead, `U`pdate and `D`elete.
 Below are links to MongoDB's version of CRUD operations.
 I pulled the images for `document` and `collections` because it's the chosen storage organization that drives Mongo.
-To view additional information visit the mongo tutorials below:
+A `document` is just a `json` object, and a `collection` is just a bunch of `json` objects stored together (use 'folder' as an analogy).
+To view additional information about simple operations on documents and collections visit the mongo tutorials below:

 - http://docs.mongodb.org/manual/core/crud-introduction/
 - http://docs.mongodb.org/manual/core/read-operations-introduction/